0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

       make run
       ```

-#### Start Issuer Node in Standalone Mode
+#### Start Issuer Node in the Standalone Mode

 In the Standalone Mode, we compile the Issuer Node and create the executables to run it without using docker.

-1. Configure the config.toml file like you did in the previous section.
+1. Configure the `config.toml` file like you did in the previous section.

 2. Run this command: